plus3it/watchmaker/docs/configuration.md

 # Configuration

-Watchmaker is configured using a YAML file.
-To understand YAML, read up on it [here][0].

-Watchmaker comes with a default [config.yaml][1] file, which should work out-of-the-box.
+Watchmaker is configured using a [YAML][0] file.
+Watchmaker's default [config.yaml][1] file should work out-of-the-box for most systems and environments.
 You can also use it as an example to create your own configuration file.
+The default config file will install Salt and use the bundled Salt formulas to harden the system according to the DISA STIG.

 The configuration is a dictionary.
-The parent nodes (keys) are `all`, `linux`, or `windows`.
+The parent nodes (keys) are: `all`, `linux`, or `windows`.
 The parent nodes contain a list of workers to execute, and each worker contains parameters specific to that worker.
 The `all` node is applied to every system, and `linux` and `windows` are applied only to their respective